About Texas Brain Injury Alliance

 Brain injury is the leading cause of death and disability among children and is one of the most significant causes of death and disability in adults.
 There are numerous public policy issues that must be addressed regarding brain injury.
 TexasBIA takes an active role in preserving services that already exist and in encouraging appropriations to end waiting lists for service programs.
 You can aid our grassroots movement by signing up for our legislative alerts.

-This is one of the most challenging and important needs.
 Finding, developing, and nurturing natural alliances—such as with the Rehabilitation Council of Texas, the Texas Traumatic Brain Injury Advisory Council, the Disability Policy Consortium, the Coalition of Texans with Disabilities, and many others—is a constant focus.

 Wherever possible, TexasBIA will publicize its events and initiatives online and through traditional media.
 We also provide experts to comment on current news and trends relating to brain injury.